anikethsahu/anikethsahu/README.md

 - 👋 Hi, I’m @anikethsahu
 - 👀 I’m a beginner in Computer Science and interested in c/c++/python/html/css/javscript/bootstrap/sql...
-- 🌱 I’m currently learning Data Structures And Algorithms
+- 🌱 I’m a fresher and completed my B.tech graduation in July-2021
 - 💞️ I’m looking to collaborate on front-end development
 - 📫 Contact me at @sahuaniketh90@gmail.com